 Q: What do your training sessions look like?

-A: Our training sessions are provided on a one-on-one, directed teaching basis.
+: Our training sessions are provided on a one-on-one or small group, directed teaching basis.
 Our programs are multisensory and involve a lot of movement in order to provide a low stress and fun learning environment.
 Some programs use specialized materials or equipment.
 Training is provided in individual training rooms, and we also have a “fun room” for sensory motor development and attention training.
 These are always supervised and directed by the trainer.

 Because our training focuses on developing underlying cognitive skills that are essential to efficient learning, daily instruction is critical to the process.
 In order to reduce program costs, we often partner with parents to provide the frequency of instruction needed.
 When parents do follow-up at home, we view them as our teaching partners, and we provide both precise instruction and materials for support.